Double-Are/dashboard/README.md

 	The same address you typed in your mobile web browser needs to be the address at the top of ./js/controller.js example var socket = io.connect('http://192.168.X.X:8000');

-If you want to run it online, for anywhere pleasure, I would highly suggest appfog.com
+If you want to run your dashboard online, for anywhere pleasure, I would highly suggest using the appfog.com service

 Step Three
 ================================================================